seokwak/OOP-final-proj/README.md

 - **View Progress**
   See your habit completion rates over time, rendered as a basic ASCII chart in the terminal.

+- **Notifications & Reminders**
+  Configure optional system notifications or terminal alerts to remind you to check in.
 ---

 ## Building